leonawicz/tabr/README.md

 ### Other packages

 - The [tuneR](https://CRAN.R-project.org/package=tuneR) package for
-  analysis of music and speech by Uwe Ligges, Sebastian Krey, Olaf Mersmann, and Sarah Schnackenberg.
+  Analysis of Music and Speech by Uwe Ligges, Sebastian Krey, Olaf Mersmann, Sarah Schnackenberg, and others.

 ------------------------------------------------------------------------